Heroico/MetaXcanWebApp/Notes.md

 - **SECRET KEY must be changed in production**
-- If Celery and Django are installed in different environments, theier working folder must be shared/mounted in both.
+- If Celery and Django are installed in different environments, their working folder must be shared/mounted in both.
 - You must setup transcriptomes and covariances.
 ```
 $ python manage.py shell